-701001 This standard will be used on 2 lane / 2 way traffic for all work activities greater than 15 ft. from the edge of pavement.
-701006 This standard will be used on 2 lane / 2 way traffic for all work activities within 24 inches to 15 ft. from the edge of pavement.
-701201 This standard will be used on 2 lane / 2 way traffic for construction activities such as pavement patching.
-701301 This standard will be used on 2 lane / 2 way traffic for construction activities such as work zone pavement marking removal and cleaning debris on the pavement.
-701306 This standard will be used on 2 lane / 2 way traffic for construction activities such as surface removal and resurfacing operations.
-701311 This standard will be used on 2 lane / 2 way traffic for construction activities that require continuous moving operations such as modified urethane pavement marking and raised reflective pavement markers.
-701326 This standard will be used on 2 lane / 2 way traffic for construction activities such as HMA shoulder construction.
-701501 This standard will be used for all activities on 2 lane / 2 way urban sections requiring a lane closure.
-701901 This standard describes all permissible traffic control devices that may be utilized with the traffic control standards on this contract.
+- 701001 This standard will be used on 2 lane / 2 way traffic for all work activities greater than 15 ft. from the edge of pavement. - 701006 This standard will be used on 2 lane / 2 way traffic for all work activities within 24 inches to 15 ft. from the edge of pavement. - 701201 This standard will be used on 2 lane / 2 way traffic for construction activities such as pavement patching, culvert extensions, and guardrail removal and replacement. - 701301 This standard will be used on 2 lane / 2 way traffic for construction activities such as string line operations, work zone pavement marking removal, and cleaning debris on the pavement. - 701306 This standard will be used on 2 lane / 2 way traffic for construction activities such as surface removal and paving operations. - 701311 This standard will be used on 2 lane / 2 way traffic for construction activities that require continuous moving operations such as pavement marking and raised reflective pavement markers. - 701901 This standard describes all permissible traffic control devices that can be utilized with the above-mentioned traffic control standards.